June 06, 2015

 DVD cover.

-Reruns of the show would air as part of USA Cartoon Express, on Cartoon Network, and Boomerang.
-In 1982, Worldvision Home Video Inc. released a VHS called Pac-Man and Family in Australia, which contained several episodes and the two holiday specials.
-In 2012, Warner Archive released both seasons several months apart as part of their Hanna-Barbera Classics Collection.
-It was also made available to stream on Amazon Prime Video.
+Reruns of the show would air as part of USA Cartoon Express, on Cartoon Network from 1995-99, and Boomerang from 2000-14 In 1982, Worldvision Home Video Inc. released a VHS called Pac-Man and Family in Australia, which contained several episodes and the two holiday specials.
+In 2012, Warner Archive released both seasons to DVD several months apart as part of their Hanna-Barbera Classics Collection.
+It was also made available to stream on Amazon Prime Video and on Warner Bros.
+Discovery’s channel Cartoon Rewind on Amazon Freevee beginning in 2024.
+Pac-Man would return to television on February 23, 2025 on retro animation network MeTV Toons.

 Saves the forest, still gets balled by the boss.